 After a further two years of complex legal issues, matters were finally resolved in June 2018 for the original Dezna Torch foundation to be taken within The Smiles Foundation along with the land and buildings – with a commitment by Smiles to do everything possible to fulfill the original vision of the Torch Trust Charity.

-We know it is going to be a challenging task.
-Our own CEO who has overseen so many significant projects in Romania through Smiles will continue to personally oversee the process of completing the building according to the legal Authorisations we can expect to secure today.
+We knew it was going to be a challenging task.
+The Smiles Foundation’s own Chief Executive, who has overseen so many significant projects in Romania, will continue to personally oversee the process of completing the building according to the up to date legal Authorisations we can expect to secure.

-Smiles will immediately get to work and in July 2018 plans to start with taking a team of 20 people to Dezna to work on clearing the wilderness on the land, totally clean the building and assess urgent repair work that is needed.
+Smiles immediately got to work and in July 2018 took the first team of 20 people to Dezna to work on clearing the wilderness on the land, totally clean the building and assess urgent repair work that was needed.

-We anticipate up to £100,000 ($140,000) needed to complete the building to current building regulations for a variety of activities to be approved.
+We anticipated up to £100,000 ($130,000) needed to complete the building to current building regulations for a variety of activities to be approved.
 We want to see Outreach and Sharing the Gospel Message as a key factor to the Project.
-The Smiles Foundation is proposing to secure Authorisation in the following areas:
+The Smiles Foundation is endeavouring to secure Authorisation in the following areas:

 1. Residential facilities for Life Skill Training & Care